-The Compensation Committee retained FW Cook as the Compensation Committee's independent Compensation Consultant for assistance with determining executive officer compensation targets and the design of the Company's Employee Incentive Bonus Plan, including for the year ending December 31, 2022, determining director compensation for fiscal years 2022 and 2023 and the design of a peer group for compensation analysis.
-In retaining the Compensation Consultant, the Compensation Committee considered the six factors set forth in Rule 10C-1(b)(4)(i) through (vi) of the Exchange Act.
-In addition, after review of information provided by each of the members of the Compensation Committee as well as information provided by the Compensation Consultant and members of the Compensation Consultant team, the Compensation Committee determined that the Compensation Consultant is independent and there are no conflicts of interest raised by the firm's work with the Compensation Committee.
+The Compensation Committee retained FW Cook as the Compensation Committee's independent Compensation Consultant for assistance with determining executive officer compensation targets and the design of the Company's Employee Incentive Bonus Plan, including for the year ended December

+31, 2023, determining director compensation for fiscal years 2023 and 2024 and the construction of the benchmarking peer group for compensation analysis.
+In retaining FW Cook, the Compensation Committee considered the six factors set forth in Rule 10C-1(b)(4)(i) through (vi) of the Exchange Act.
+After review of information provided by each of the members of the Compensation Committee as well as information provided by FW Cook, the Compensation Committee determined that FW Cook is independent and there are no conflicts of interest raised by the firm's work with the Compensation Committee.